Email | Phone: 310-825-6878

 Email | Phone: 310-206-0523

-Gloria Ko is the young alumni programs director at Alumni Affairs.
-Previously, she was an assistant resident director in the UCLA Office of Residential Life.
-At Alumni Affairs, Ko administers career-oriented events such as Interview with a Bruin and Entertainment Networking Night, as well as Spring Sing – UCLA’s oldest and greatest musical tradition.
-She advises three student committees within the Student Alumni Association, and also collaborates with campus partners to coordinate engagement opportunities for graduate students.
+Gloria Ko is the director of Young Alumni & Student Engagement at Alumni Affairs.
+Previously, she served as assistant director of Student Outreach at Alumni Affairs, and was an assistant resident director in the UCLA Office of Residential Life.
+At Alumni Affairs, Ko oversees the implementation of student and young alumni programs, as well as Spring Sing – UCLA’s oldest and greatest musical tradition.
+She advises the Student Alumni Association Board of Directors, and also collaborates with campus partners to coordinate alumni engagement opportunities for undergraduates and graduate students.

 Email | Phone: 310-825-6533